elirancv/PyQt6ify-Pro/README.md

     - Integrated SQLite database for persistent data storage and management.
   - **Logging**:
     - Comprehensive logging system with output to both a file (`logs/app.log`) and the console, aiding in debugging and maintenance.
+  - **Themes**:
+    - PyQt6ify Pro comes with built-in theme management, allowing you to easily switch between different color schemes:
+        - **Dark Theme**: A dark-colored interface designed to reduce eye strain, featuring a deep gray background and bright text. :contentReference[oaicite:0]{index=0}.
+        - **Modern Light Theme**: A clean and bright theme with light gray and white tones for a modern look. :contentReference[oaicite:1]{index=1}.
+        - **Blue Ocean Theme**: A cool, ocean-inspired theme with soft blue tones and contrasting dark text. :contentReference[oaicite:2]{index=2}.

+    You can switch themes through the settings menu, or apply them programmatically using the configuration provided in the `resources/styles` folder.

 ## Getting Started